-This program allows students to select concentrations or co-ops that can lead to career growth within lodging companies or to enhance their initial and subsequent career opportunities.
-Students may elect to use their hospitality and free elective credits for a second concentration, a co-op experience or a summer abroad program.

 At least one three-course Hospitality College concentration is required for graduation.
+This program allows students to select concentrations that can lead to career growth within lodging companies or to enhance their initial and subsequent career opportunities.
+Students may elect to use their hospitality and free elective credits for a second concentration, an internship or a summer abroad program.

-While all Hospitality College concentrations are available to students in this degree (see Page 42), the following concentrations are recommended: Casino and Gaming Operations; Food and Beverage Management; International Hospitality Operations Management (summer program only); Resort Management; or Sales, Meeting and Event Management.
+While all Hospitality College concentrations are available to students in this degree (see Pages 46-47), the following concentrations are recommended: Casino & Gaming Operations; Food and Beverage Management; International Hospitality Operations (summer program only); Resort Management; or Sales, Meeting and Event Management.